npagrawal/Churn-Rate-Machine-Learning/README.md

 The XGBoost Classifier had a score of over 94% when validated against the test data.
 This means it successfully predicted customers who were at risk of churn 94% of the time.
 It also helped us figure out where the company needs to focus its re-targeting efforts.

 Based on all of this, I recommend the company uses XGBoost Classifier moving forward to predict customer churn risk.
-I also suggest use membership category, village region, and customer care feedback to re-target customers.
+I also suggest use membership category, wallet points, and customer care feedback to re-target customers.

 ## Conclusions
 Ultimately, I recommend that the company uses XGBoost Classifier moving forward to predict customer churn risk.
-I also suggest use membership category, village region, and customer care feedback to re-target customers.
+I also suggest retargeting customers that have no or basic membership, hold between 500-750 wallet points, and/or have given feedback on customer care.

 In the future, the model can be improved with:
 - Incorporating marketing data.